Holiday Crock Pot Stuffing with Cornbread & Bacon

 Notes

-• The day before you plan to make this recipe make or buy some cornbread and cook the bacon.
-I generally just can just use a boxed cornbread mix to make it to keep things simple.
-Use a basic cornbread that is not overly sweet or moist.
-Try this recipe for homemade southern cornbread if you are baking it from scratch.
+• The day before you plan to make this recipe, make or buy some cornbread and cook the bacon.
+I generally use a boxed cornbread mix to keep things simple.
+Use a basic, not-too-sweet cornbread.
+While I love a sweet, moist cornbread for regular eating, it just doesn’t work as well in this recipe.

-• If you prefer you can put this in a 13 x 9 inch casserole dish and bake it in the oven.
+• You can place this in a 13 x 9-inch casserole dish and bake it in the oven.
 Cook it at 350 degrees F for 40-45 minutes.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.